apotnis07/fridge-to-fork/README.md

 ### 3. Context-Aware AI Suggestions (RAG)
 Remi goes beyond just searching your existing "Recipe Book."
 It uses **Retrieval-Augmented Generation (RAG)** to act as a creative chef.
-* **Taste-Informed Logic:** When suggesting a new meal, the LLM is fed the matches for the available ingredients from your existing recipe history as "context."
+* **Taste-Informed Logic:** When suggesting a new meal, the LLM is fed the matched recipes for the available ingredients from your existing recipe history as "context."
 This ensures suggestions align with your personal cooking style and flavor preferences.
 * **Cold-Start Solution (Community Recipes)**: To ensure value for new users, the engine intelligently "borrows" highly-rated community recipes when a user's personal "Recipe Book" is still growing.
 ---